e-abdi/Open-Source-Glider/Glider Components/comms.rst

 =======================

 The go-to communication method of extremely remote areas as Iridium has a pole to pole coverage.
 A marvel of engineering for the time it was made and with a crazy story how almost all of its satellites got shot down by rockets!
-I definitely recommend checking out the book  "Eccentric Orbits: The Iridium Story".
+I definitely recommend checking out the book  `Eccentric Orbits: The Iridium Story <oceanosgeos@gmail.com>`_.

 SBD vs Rudics